Mammoth Memory

 Take them away `=` `0`

-So the value between the first term and the consistent difference `=0`
+The value before the first term `=0`

 iii.
 Adding the two together we get the formula for this sequence as: